--disbar the member - expel a student - impose restrictions - suspend the member - order the member to pay a fine - reprimand the member - permit the member to resign Law Society of Ontario Section 33(1) of the Law Society Act - A licensee shall not engage in professional N/A in respect of AMLTF rules/requirements. misconduct or conduct unbecoming a licensee.
-Section 33(2) - With the authorization of the Proceedings Authorization Committee, the Society may apply to the Tribunal for a determination by the Hearing Division of whether the licensee has contravened section 33.
-Section 35 - if the Hearing Division determines that the licensee has contravened section 33, the Division shall make: 1.
-An order revoking the licensee's licence.
+-disbar the member - expel a student - impose restrictions - suspend the member - order the member to pay a fine - reprimand the member - permit the member to resign Low Society of Outpuis ' N/A in respect of ANALTE rules /requirements Law Society of Ontario Section 33(1) of the Law Society Act - A licensee shall not engage in professional misconduct or conduct unbecoming a licensee.
+N/A in respect of AMLTF rules/requirements. misconduct or conduct disseconning a licensee.
+Section 24/1) With the authorization of the Proceedings Authorization Committee the Section 34(1) - With the authorization of the Proceedings Authorization Committee, the Society may apply to the Tribunal for a determination by the Hearing Division of whether the licensee has contravened section 33. the licensee has contravened section 33.
+Costion 25 (1) if the Heaving Division determines that the licenses has controvened Section 35 (1) - if the Hearing Division determines that the licensee has contravened section 33, the Division shall make: An order revoking the licensee's licence.
 2. An order permitting the licensee to surrender his or her licence.
 3. An order suspending the licensee's licence, i. for a definite period, ii. until terms and conditions specified by the Hearing Division are met to the satisfaction of the Society, or iii. for a definite period and, after that, until terms and conditions specified by the Hearing Division are met to the satisfaction of the Society.
 4. An order imposing a fine on the licensee of not more than \$100,000, payable to the Society.
 5. An order that the licensee obtain or continue treatment or counselling, including testing and treatment for addiction to or excessive use of alcohol or drugs, or participate in other programs to improve his or her health.
 6. An order that the licensee participate in specified programs of legal education or professional training or other programs to improve his or her professional competence.
 7. An order restricting the areas of law that the licensee may practise or in which the licensee may provide legal services.
 7.1 An order restricting the legal services that the licensee may provide.
 8. An order that the licensee practise law or provide legal services only, i. as an employee of a person approved by the Society, ii. as an employee or partner, and under the supervision, of a licensee approved by the Society, or iii. under the supervision of a licensee approved by the Society.
 9. An order that the licensee co-operate in a review of the licensee's professional business under section 42 and implement the recommendations made by the Society.
 10. An order that the licensee maintain a specified type of trust account.